32nd Infantry Division "Marche"

 The 32nd Infantry Division "Marche" (32ª Divisione di fanteria "Marche") was a infantry division of the Royal Italian Army during World War II.
-The Marche was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The Marche was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The division was formed on 22 February 1939 in Conegliano and named for the central Italian region of Marche.

 History

 The division's lineage begins with the Brigade "Marche" established in Pesaro on 16 April 1861 with the 55th and 56th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 31 December 1926 the brigade command was disbanded and the brigade's two regiments were transferred to other brigades: the 55th Infantry Regiment "Marche" to the X Infantry Brigade and the 56th Infantry Regiment "Marche" to the XIII Infantry Brigade.
 On 1 January 1928 the X and XIII infantry brigades switched the two infantry regiments.

 On 22 February 1939 the 32nd Infantry Division "Marche" was formed in Conegliano and received on the same date its two namesake infantry regiments.
 On the same day the 32nd Artillery Regiment "Marche" was reformed in Treviso and assigned to the division.
 The same year the division's headquarter moved from Conegliano to Mestre, where it was joined by the 56th Infantry Regiment "Marche", which had moved from Cividale del Friuli.